ipdk-io/stratum-deps/docs/building-acc-target-deps.md

 ## Prerequisites

 It is assumed that the target-specific SDE (DPDK SDE or ES2K IPU SDE) dependencies have been installed on the system.
-The list of SDE's dependencies can be found in `sde/tools/setup/install_dep.py` file.
-Some of those dependencies also apply to this module, stratum-deps.
+The list of dependencies can be found in `sde/tools/setup/install_dep.py` file.
+Some of those dependencies also apply to stratum-deps.

-Install the following dependencies for building stratum-deps.
+Install the following packages for building stratum-deps.

 For Fedora: